 Bioabsorbable materials, such as polylactic acid (PLA), are finding increasing applications in medical devices.
 These polymers exhibit a nonlinear anisotropic viscoplastic response when deformed, which requires a sophisticated material model for accurate finite element predictions.

 Medical devices, such as the cranial perforator here, show imperfections that are rejected by physicians.
-Veryst investigates the source of these imperfections and recommends steps to remove them.
+Veryst investigated the source of these imperfections and recommended steps to remove them.

 A commonly encountered failure mode in microfluidic devices is delamination between adjacent device layers.
 Veryst examined the influence of control channel geometry on the delamination pressure of a pneumatic microfluidic valve using finite element analysis.

 Thermal ablation is a minimally invasive way to treat tumors, and simulating the physics of ablation can help in the design of ablation devices.
 Veryst designed and simulated a catheter-based acoustic ablation device relying on acoustic pressure waves to heat tissue to induce necrosis.

 The nonlinear deformation and material relaxation associated with modeling the polymer screws for anterior cruciate ligament (ACL) reconstruction makes predicting key quantities such as stresses and holding forces challenging.
 Veryst, with its unique ability to test and model PLLA materials, was able to develop material and finite element models that predict the important short-term pull-out forces as well as the evolution of stresses over time.